My Notes on “The Total Money Makeover”

-This book doesn’t have any new secret, and the author knows it.
-It’s main value is the simple (although not necessarily easy) 7 step plan.
-It’s a detailed plan to helps you to, slowly but steadily, get out of debt and build wealth.
-He makes you want to improve your money habits to achieve financial freedom.
-This book is about putting what’s important to you, before childish “needs”.
+Doesn’t have new information and the author knows it.
+It’s main value is the simple (although not easy) 7 step plan.
+It’s a detailed plan to helps you to, slowly but steadily, get out of debt and build wealth by improving your money lifestyle.

 All your money problems starts with you.
 The first step is confronting yourself.
 Consider how you handle relationships, emotional situations, and your spirituality.

 Focus on improving your money habits.
 Great personal finances is 80% behavior and 20% knowledge.

 Prefer setting up automatic measures to help you cultivate good money habits and to get rid of the bad ones.